Understanding what clean beauty means

 Step 2: Replace products as you run out

 Replacing your entire beauty and skincare regimen is both unrealistic and expensive.
 Start with products you use most often and that affect the largest surface area on your body.
 I replaced all of our hand soap a few years ago to a cleaner alternative since we use it multiple times per day.
 Body wash was one of the most difficult replacements I made.
-I had the hardest time finding a clean body wash.
-Everything I saw in drugstores contained sulfates and parabens.
 I started using Raw Sugar (found at Target) based on a recommendation from a reader and so far I am really happy with it.
-I also recommend replacing lip balm early on since you’re basically ingesting it throughout the day.
-Another important topic – sunscreen.
-I switched to mineral sunscreen last year based on concerns with ingredients found in chemical sunscreens.
+I also recommend replacing lip balm early on since you’re possibly ingesting it throughout the day.

 Hand soap ♥ Body wash ♥ Antiperspirants ♥ Lip balm ♥ Sunscreen